RobinG-1850493/HoloLensExperiments/README.md

 - 13/07 11u00 - 15u00 -- Gaze + Gestures
 - 16/07 10u30 - 16u00 -- reset, spatial mapping
 - 23/07 9u30 - 15u00 -- spatial anchors, first try at placing a logo in a pre-defined position
+- 26/07 10u30 - 15u00 -- spatial scan of Dijkstra room, playing around with the scan in Unity

 # FAQ & Issues

 #### Remoting to device not working (connection is fine)